Arodrigues17/ai4good25-wildfire/README.md

 This repository contains the implementation of **Enhanced ConvLSTM** models for next-day wildfire spread prediction, developed as part of the WildFireSpreadTS benchmark evaluation.

-> **Paper Submission Branch**: This branch contains the ConvLSTM architecture and ablation studies for our research paper.
-The main branch contains the original WildFireSpreadTS baseline implementations from the AI4GOOD class.
->
-> If you would like to run the TransformerCA variant of the repository, please switch branches to `feature/TransformerCA`.
+If you would like to run the TransformerCA variant of the repository please switch branches to `feature/TransformerCA`, UTAE_physics for physics loss function applied to UTAE, and transformer_ViT to see archived transformers model.

 ## 📋 Overview